 One Washington Square

-One Washington Square, a historic high-rise building in downtown Philadelphia, needed a permanent solution to stop water infiltration in its basement.
-This issue lead to damage of structural steel beams and the surrounding slab.
+One Washington Square, a historic high-rise building in downtown Philadelphia, needed a permanent solution to stop water infiltration that had been occurring for years in its basement.
+This ongoing issue lead to extensive damage of structural steel beams as well as the surrounding slab.
+High voltage switch gears and transformers that supplied power to the entire building were also located close to the area of concern, making this repair project necessary to avoid a potentially catastrophic event.

-PULLMAN, a licensee of STRUCTURAL TECHNOLOGIES’ products and technical support services, formed a design-build team to provide the most effective means of solving the structure’s issues.
+PULLMAN, a licensee of STRUCTURAL TECHNOLOGIES’ products and technical support services, formed a design-build team with an engineer partner, Wiss, Janey, Elstner Associates (WJE), to provide the most effective means of solving the structure’s issues.
 There were numerous penetrations in the slab varying in size, including two four-foot diameter openings.
 To address this damage, the penetrations were filled with hydraulic cement and then waterproofed.

 An interior investigation also discovered corrosion on three structural beams that supported the façade above.
 This required the design and installation of a needle beam shoring system to support the façade during the structural repairs.